Morimoto Asia Street Food is a counter-service dining location at Disney Springs. Street Food is located on the side of Morimoto Asia in The Landing.

 Morimoto Baby Ribs are the most popular item on the menu at Street Food.
 Each order actually comes with three pieces and makes for quite a scrumptious bite.

-On my last visit, I had the spicy kimchi ramen with beef.
-This was delicious and I really enjoyed the meal.
-I remember taking these photos and thinking how difficult it was going to be to actually portray the size of the dish accurately.
+On my last visit, I had a spicy kimchi ramen with beef.
+This dish was delicious and I really enjoyed the meal.
+I remember taking these photos and thinking how difficult it was to portray the dish’s size accurately.

 So I tried a few different angles, and I think this one gives you a better idea of the size.

-Let me know in the comments below if you’ve had a chance to dine at Morimoto Street Food.
+In the comments: Have you had a chance to dine at Morimoto Street Food?
+What did you have?